proddata/crate/docs/config/cluster.rst

   | *Runtime:*  ``yes``

-  Defines the threshold on which CrateDB enforces a read-only block on every index that has at least one :ref:`shard allocated
-  <glossary-shard-allocation>` on a node with at least one disk exceeding the
+  Defines the threshold on which CrateDB enforces a read-only block on every index that has at least one :ref:`shard allocated <gloss-shard-allocation>` on a node with at least one disk exceeding the flood stage.
-  flood stage.

   ..
 NOTE::